-- 5.3.1 of which the Partnership is a member, registered user or otherwsie is entitled to use the said contract or framewrok agreement; and - 5.3.2 which body exists for the purpose of joint purchasing arrangements; and - 5.3.3 provided such body has invited tenders in accordnace with the pronciple contained in 2.4 and the use of that contract or farmewrok agreement complies with the principle in 2.3. - 5.4 Any contract relating to the disposal or lease of land and/or buildings; - 5.5 Where the Partnership Director is satisfied that the requirement is not readily obtainable from more than one supplier, service provider, or contractor, and it can be demonstrated that no equivalent is available; provided any contract awarded in accordance with this exemption is reported to the Partnership at its next meeting. - 5.6 Where the estimated cost of a contract does not exceed £25,000, the Partnership Director or appropriate officer may invite and place tenders for consultancy services, without seeking competitive tenders, provided that, in the Partnership Director's or appropriate officer's opinion, best value would not be secured by competition.
+5.3.2 which body exists for the purpose of joint purchasing arrangements; and

+- 5.3.3 provided such body has invited tenders in accordance with the principle contained in 2.4 and the use of that contract or famework agreement complies with the principle in 2.3; and - 5.3.4 subject to call-offs being made in accordance with agreed processes for the operation of the framework and any subsequent guidance. - 5.4 Any contract relating to the disposal or lease of land and/or buildings; - 5.5 Where the Partnership Director is satisfied that the requirement is not readily obtainable from more than one supplier, service provider, or contractor, and it can be demonstrated that no equivalent is available; provided any contract awarded in accordance with this exemption is reported to the Partnership at its next meeting. - 5.6 Where the estimated cost of a contract does not exceed £25,000, the Partnership Director or appropriate officer may invite and place tenders for consultancy services, without seeking competitive tenders, provided that, in the Partnership Director's or appropriate officer's opinion, best value would not be secured by competition.